 This is not to say that you should never trust CBD stores in Birmingham.
 Just be careful with what you buy, be it locally or online.
 And while shopping online makes it easier to verify the background of a product, you can also look into the precedence of store products.
 Ask the store owner where the CBD comes from, what precautions the manufacturers took, and then verify all that information yourself.
 Try taking a picture of the product’s label in your local store, and then look up that manufacturer online to see what comes up.

 Doing your homework on a product’s safety is time-consuming, but the good news is that you only have to do it once.
 Once you find a manufacturer you trust, you can stick with them for your CBD needs.
-If you’d like to learn more about CBD safety, check out this Cibdol guide.
+If you’d like to learn more about CBD safety, check out Cibdol.